 Sony A7r III / A9 Vertical Grip Review Bottom Line

-While the body of the grip is very ridged and feels good in the hand, the rest of the grip feels cheap, mainly with the buttons and plastic components.
+While the body of the grip is very rigid and feels good in the hand, the rest of the grip feels cheap, mainly with the buttons and plastic components.

-The grip does have really nice ergonomics for shooting portrait and an insane battery life, but charging the grip is a little slow and kind of a pain.
+The grip has nice ergonomics for shooting portraits and an impressive battery life, but charging the grip is a bit slow and somewhat inconvenient.
 The grip also doesn’t add any extra cool features for the camera.

-I feel like Sony is sort of pulling a fast one on us here by charging what they charge for this grip.
-It may be worth looking or waiting for any third-party grips if your on a budget.
-However, if you’re someone like me that like consistency, the grip does feel “one” with the camera.
-Same matte finish with the same rubber grip and the same buttons.
-It also has the little nipple to adjust focus.
+I feel like Sony is sort of taking advantage of us by charging what they do for this grip.
+It may be worth looking or waiting for any third-party grips if you’re on a budget.
+However, if you’re someone like me who prefers consistency, the grip does feel one with the camera.
+Same matte finish, with the exact rubber grip and buttons.
+It also features a small focus adjustment knob.

 Ultimately, I’m very happy with the grip, how it feels in the hand and the extra battery life it provides and it’s probably one of the best accessories for the Sony A7r III.
 I can live with the spongy buttons and cheap plastic, I’m just a little disappointed by the price.
-I need the grip and would buy it again, but it’s a bad grip at this price and rather pathetic when you put it up next to Fujifilm’s vertical battery grip.
+I need the grip and would repurchase it, but it’s a subpar grip at this price and rather disappointing when compared to Fujifilm’s vertical battery grip.
 It should be $200-$250 at the most, especially considering the grip doesn’t take AA batteries, so you also have to buy an extra $70 Sony battery.
 Sony, you’re one sneaky son of a bitch! 🙂